RaoulSchikora/compiler/README.md

 - `bison` for generating the parser
 - A compiler supporting C11 — typically GCC or Clang
 - glibc version 2.20 or higher
+- For execution of `mcc`, gcc multi-lib support must be available for the compiler backend.

 ## Build Instructions